matrix-org/matrix-spec-proposals/proposals/3567-optional-from-on-messages.md

 event in the room history for the requesting user.

 Note that Synapse already implements this, but it is not spec-compliant.
-It is known to be used by Element Android [^1], and there are other cases involving threads [^2], which shows real-world usage that this would be valuable.
+It is known to be used by Element Android [^1] and Element Web, and there are other use-cases involving threads [^2], which shows real-world usage that this would be valuable.

+Ideally this would not be necessary and the `prev_batch` token received from calling `/sync` could be provided as the pagination token to `/messages`, but this will not work if you `/sync` with a filter that excludes a given class of event (such as threaded replies), and all the events taking place in a room are of that class.
+This will result in your `/sync` not returning an update for that room, which means that your most recent `prev_batch` token precedes all the excluded events.
+Trying to back-paginate from `prev_batch` using `/messages` will not result in seeing the excluded events.

 ## Potential issues